While documentation of war crimes is still vital, the classic function of photography is now sorely tested.

 A team of about a dozen photographers worked with Caesar.
 As they printed the photographs, “we couldn’t avert our gaze,” he says.
 “The detainee came back to life in front of us.
 We could really see the bodies, imagine the torture, feel the blows raining down.
 Then we had to write the report.”
 What does it mean—what toll does it take—to partake in such an enterprise?
 “We used to say, ‘On the Day of Judgement we will be asked to account for ourselves.’”

 Through the testimony of various actors, including Caesar, Sami, doctors, and prisoners who survived, Le Caisne takes us inside the “machinery of death.”
 There is the transformation of hospitals into torture centers and the hasty sham trials that lead to inevitable guilty verdicts, imprisonment, and torture—and, often, execution.
 There is the widespread use of starvation within the prisons—due not to food shortages, but as a means of crushing the prisoners’ solidarity (“Hunger destroys all morality,” one observes).
 Most of all, there is the orgy of unrestrained torture.
 As one former prisoner puts it, Assad wants not only “to kill his people… by eliminating them physically, he wants to dehumanize them.”

 Best of The New York Review, plus books, events, and other items of interest

-Susie Linfield is the author of The Cruel Radiance: Photography and Political Violence, which was a finalist for the National Book Critics Circle Award in Criticism.
-Her new book, The Lions’ Den: Zionism and the Left from Hannah Arendt to Noam Chomsky, will be published by Yale University Press in March.
-(February 2019)
+Susie Linfield teaches cultural journalism at NYU.
+She is the author of The Cruel Radiance: Photography and Political Violence and The Lions’ Den: Zionism and the Left from Hannah Arendt to Noam Chomsky.
+(May 2022)